 If you want your garden to look great, and you want to teach your kids some incredible life lessons, then get them involved.
+Maybe they can help clean out the shed.
 Even kids with autism benefit massively from gardening.
 After all, the garden can be a very calm, quiet environment.
 They have the chance to follow very clear instructions, learn how to cooperate and responsibility.
 You can even get picky eaters to try new foods just by making them responsible for growing those fruits and vegetables in your backyard.

 Use the Right Automated Tools